-Use available City staff and/or a designated non-profit (e.g., North Clackamas Chamber of Commerce) to attend key land use, transportation and economic development forums, meetings, and hearings; and/or provide local resolutions of support for specific initiatives.
+• Use available City staff and/or a designated non-profit (e.g., North Clackamas Chamber of Commerce) to attend key land use, transportation and economic

 - Monitor projects and networks to decide which venues are most important to staff/attend. - Objective 3.2: Maintain and improve the working relationship with secondary education establishments, and local Worksource training networks.